johnsarie27/SecurityTools/README.md

 # SecurityTools

-A PowerShell module with tool sets related to security, forensic, and reporting tasks.
+A PowerShell module with tools for information security, forensics, and reporting tasks.